Evaluation and Grading Policy

 Article 1.
 Objective and scope of application

-1.1 The objective of this regulation is to standardize the evaluation and grading process of student learning of all the students taking Bachelor’s or Master's degree courses at EUHT CETT-UB.
+1.1 The objective of this regulation is to standardize the assessment and grading process of student learning of all the students taking Bachelor’s or Master's degree courses at EUHT CETT-UB.

 1.2.
 The regulation applies to Bachelor’s and Master's degree students, faculty members and administration and services staff.